In this article, you’ll learn everything you need to know about how to successfully hatch duck eggs, from A to Z!

 Over the next two nights, I slept upright on the couch with duck eggs wrapped in lightly dampened towels underneath my shirt and blanket.

-Needless to say, when delicate ducklings are chirping and punching through their shells (hatching takes about 2 days to complete) on your chest, it’s not terribly conducive to a restful night’s sleep.
+Needless to say, when delicate ducklings are chirping and punching through their shells (hatching takes about 2 days to complete) on your chest, it’s not terribly conducive to a restful night of sleep.
 (For the record, payback came in 2019 when The Tyrant went through 9 months of grief incubating our human baby.)

 Soon, we had three happy, healthy ducklings chirping away in our home, which was now a duck sanctuary for all intents and purposes.
 We put the ducklings in a cage next to Jackson so she could see them and vice versa, without harming them.
 This allowed her brain to make the connection that she was now a mother to actual ducklings, not just eggs.